iocchi/PetriNetPlans/PNPpepper/README.txt

 	OnPepper:
 	- test 1
-	run 'pnp_test' in the folder containing the file test.pnml (actions not started, CTRL-C stop the plan)
+	run 'pnp_test' in the folder containing the file test.pnml (actions are not started, so you need to use CTRL-C to stop the execution)
 	- test 2
 	run the 3 action servers (actions/action_{A,B,C}.py)
 	run 'pnp_naoqi' in the folder containing the file test.pnml